musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 tags: [ai, mlops, devops, kubernetes, azureml, snowflake, argo]
 ---

 Microsoft Azure’s global network is immense with more than 60 regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
-For platform engineers, this is a unique canvas for building planet scale architectures that power globally available applications.
+For platform engineers, this is a unique canvas for building planet scale network architectures.

-The challenge?
-Orchestrate networks at scale.
+With this immense power, how do we orchestrate networks at scale that meet the performance envelope for globally available applications?
 Manually wiring regions, enforcing security policies worldwide, and ensuring resilience is neither practical nor sustainable.

 The solution lies in automation and intent-based management.
 At the core of this approach is Azure Virtual Network Manager (AVNM), which provides centralized connectivity management and enforces security at scale.